Covid is no excuse to dress like a redneck - ExBulletin

 Although it is a bit more complex than wear a suit, succeed, it’s clear that clothing systematically influences the psychological processes of wearers.
 I can attest to this truth with added authority, as this year I was able to participate in four costume affairs: two roaring 20s parties, a Founders Day event that made me wear something chic from the 1770s, and another old fashioned reenactment that had me playing a trailblazer.
 Let me tell you: wearing a sheath dress covered in gold beads and a headband of sprouted feathers, or a floor-length, dangerously bulky dress (near a roaring fire) forces you to behave and behave in a whole different way. of the way a pair of leggings and a hoodie make you act.

-Although we have to guard against being overly conceited, we cannot sit idly by and watch our sense of style go from sharp to slob without preferably dueling, fought in a perfectly suited set of togs, with an engraved exotic walking stick used on Christmas day to clap the hands of parents opening any gift made with spandex.
+Although we have to guard ourselves against being overly conceited, we cannot sit idly by and watch our sense of style go from sharp to slob without preferably fighting a duel, fought in a perfectly suited set of togs, with an engraved exotic walking stick used on Christmas day to clap the hands of parents opening any gift made with spandex.

 Sources